 The Board fulfils its obligations of accountability to shareholders by clear and open reporting on current performance and plans for the future, engagement with shareholders and investor representative bodies and taking into account the views expressed by shareholders.
-The Company has a premium listing on the London Stock Exchange and an ADR listing on the New York Stock Exchange to facilitate shareholding by retail investors in the United States.
+The Company has a premium listing on the London Stock Exchange and an ADR programme that trades on the over-the-counter market in the United States.
 All ordinary shares carry the same rights and no shareholder enjoys any preferential rights, regardless of the size of their holding.
 Further information on the rights attaching to shares can be found in the 2015 Annual Report.

 The Company publishes a half yearly unaudited interim statement at the end of July/early August as well as audited financial statements which are announced in February and circulated to shareholders in early April.
 In accordance with the changes implemented by the Financial Conduct Authority with effect from 7 November 2014, we now only provide simplified quarterly trading updates in May and November.
 We will continue to keep under review our quarterly reporting practice, and seek shareholders’ views on the benefits of doing so.

 The Board considers that the Annual Report and Accounts for 2015 meets the Code requirement to provide a fair, balanced and understandable assessment of the Company’s position and prospects in its external reporting.